 You will usually be advised to take a medicine to lower your cholesterol level.
 This will help to lower the risk of developing some complications such as heart disease, peripheral vascular disease and stroke.

 Treatment aim 3 - to detect and treat any complications promptly

 Most GP surgeries and hospitals have special diabetes clinics.
-Doctors, nurses, dietitians, specialists in foot care (chiropodists), specialists in eye health (optometrists) and other healthcare workers all play a role in giving advice and checking on progress.
+Doctors, nurses, dieticians, specialists in foot care (chiropodists), specialists in eye health (optometrists) and other healthcare workers all play a role in giving advice and checking on progress.
 Regular checks may include: